dataiku/dss-visual-edit/docs/going-further.md

 When authentication is required:

 * The webapp can only be used by users with a Reader license or above.
+* It allows to read contents of the original dataset, of the associated editlog, and of the label and lookup columns of linked datasets (if any).
 * Even though the name "Reader" might suggest that they can only read data, they webapp doesn't make a distinction between license types and Readers are able to make edits.
 * You can restrict access to specified (groups of) users via the Project > Security settings: only those with "Read Dashboard" permission will be able to use the webapp (i.e. see and edit data).